What is RankBrain?

 I scan the results, realize Google hasn’t understood my question and I rephrase my query: “how to use a foil in fencing”.

-RankBrain will have noticed this behaviour, analyzed it, and learned from it.
-Specifically, it will (probably) have learned that when the word ‘foil’ is preceded by the definite article ‘a’, it means a sporting foil and not kitchen foil.
+Specifically, it will learn that when the word ‘foil’ is preceded by the definite article ‘a’, it means a sporting foil and not kitchen foil.

 Everything your visitors do when they find your web page in the Google search results is being studied and analyzed by RankBrain.

-That’s why CTR is going to be hugely important with RankBrain.
-If a high proportion of searchers are clicking on your web page, RankBrain deduces that your page is very relevant for that query.
+That’s why CTR is a key metric for RankBrain.
+If a high proportion of searchers are clicking on your web page, RankBrain deduces that your page is highly relevant for that query.
 And you go up from Position #7 to Position #6, and so on.

-But these are the kind of signals you can be certain that RankBrain will be watching.
+These are the kind of signals that RankBrain is watching.

 So the best way to optimize for RankBrain is to try to improve the CTR of your SERP snippet.
 It’s one thing to get on page #1 of the SERPs, getting a click is quite another.